For preschool, we’ve tried lots of different activities and curricula.

 We explore textures and colors and drawing with real art supplies.

-We go to the library weekly – for storytime and checking out lots of fun books.
+We go to the library at least weekly – for storytime and checking out lots of fun books.

 Lots of fun field trips – farms, museums, science centers, historic locations, beaches, parks, nature centers.
 We prefer realistic locales over entertainment places like amusement parks.
 We love to travel!